How to Use ES Module

 };

 In the above code, assume that the foo function in the util.js module is our business logic code.
-It is imported using ES Module syntax in entry.mjs and called within the entry function entry.
+In entry.mjs, we import the foo function using ES Module syntax and call it in the entry function entry.

 Next, in index.js, you need to dynamically import the entry.mjs module and call its exported entry function.